gitkraken/vscode-gitlens/README.md

   - **Ahead** &mdash; lists the commits that the current branch has (i.e. ahead) but are missing in the selected reference
     - **# files changed** &mdash; lists all of the files changed between the compared references
 - the current branch status &mdash; shows the upstream status of the current branch
-  - **&lt;current branch&gt; hasn't yet been published** &mdash; shown when the current branch has not been published to a remote
+  - **Publish &lt;current branch&gt; to remote** &mdash; shown when the current branch has not been published to a remote
   - **Up to date with &lt;remote&gt;** &mdash; shown when the current branch is up to date with the upstream remote
   - **Changes to push to &lt;remote&gt;** &mdash; lists of all the files changed in the unpublished commits when the current branch has (unpublished) commits that waiting to be pushed to the upstream remote
   - **Changes to pull from &lt;remote&gt;** &mdash; lists all of the commits waiting to be pulled when the current branch has commits that are waiting to be pulled from the upstream remote